 What can I expect to learn during CDL training school?

-TransTech will also have you spend time in a classroom during your training, learning about other essential trucking skills such as map reading, trip planning, and keeping accurate log books.
-You will be taught about the Department of Transportation’s safety regulations and operating procedures and will learn how to perform a safety inspection before ever getting on the road.
-While you are enrolled in schooling, you will not only gain you what you need to know to drive a truck but what you need to know to be a safe, prosperous and professional truck driver.
+Finally, you will learn how to perform a safety inspection before ever getting on the road.
+Thus, while enrolled in schooling, you will gain what you need to know to drive a truck and what you need to know to be a safe, prosperous, and professional truck driver.

 Is there an age requirement to be able to obtain a CDL?